cmasuki/open-code/README.md

 ---

+CMAS and the moderators of this repository cannot not take any responsibility regarding the (clinical) use of code shared here.
+The regulations regarding the use of in-house software in clinical practice are dependent on your geographical location and are subject to change.
+Before using code from this repository or sharing your own code it is highly recommended to read the [CMAS MDR Fact Sheet and Position Statement](https://cmasuki.org/news/mdr_fact_position_statement/).

+---

 **People with technical skills will be able to collaborate, create new tools, and easily share them among all movement analysis labs.**

 *Is this you?* [Tell us a bit about yourself](https://github.com/cmasuki/open-code/issues/11) (you may need to create a new Github account if you don't already have one).
 Do you have code you are thinking of sharing?
 [Let us know about it](https://github.com/cmasuki/open-code/issues/12).
 Are you ready to contribute?
 Have a look at our [contributing guidelines](https://github.com/cmasuki/open-code/blob/master/CONTRIBUTING.md).
 And [sign up to our mailing list](https://tinyletter.com/CMAS) to get updates about the project!